 I’ve noticed that people who’ve lived in the Bay Area always have an intense fondness for their time there, almost to the point of being annoying.
 But, there must be something to it.
 My wife is one such person (with a passion for San Francisco, not annoying, haha).
-As a long-time resident of San Francisco, here are her recommendations that will help you fall in love with the Bay Area!
+As a long-time resident of San Francisco, here are her recommendations that will help you fall in love with the Bay Area, with an emphasis on outdoor activities.

 1. Golden Gate Park